 - a.
 Requesting and receiving a DPA prior to soliciting and awarding a task order. - b.
-Issuing Requests For Information (RFI) and task order RFPs through the Symphony Procurement Suite (Symphony) and reporting task order awards in Symphony. - c.
-Adhering to the additional responsibilities defined in the OASIS+ DPA. - Complying with the scope, terms and conditions of the Master Contract, ordering procedures outlined in the OASIS+ ordering guide, FAR 16.505, and other regulatory supplements. - e.
-Complying with the FAR or authorized agency supplements, statuses, policies or exceptions thereof; - f.
+Issuing Requests For Information (RFIs) and task order RFPs through the Symphony Procurement Suite (Symphony) and reporting task order awards in Symphony. - c.
+Adhering to the additional responsibilities defined in the OASIS+ DPA. - d.
+Complying with the scope, terms and conditions of the Master Contract, ordering procedures outlined in the OASIS+ ordering guide, FAR 16.505, and other regulatory supplements.

+- e.
+Complying with the FAR or authorized agency supplements, statutes, policies or exceptions thereof; - f.
 Ensuring task orders are compliant with statutes, regulations, and any other legal requirements in the event of a Master Contract cancellation. - g.
 Identifying the proper NAICS Code and corresponding OASIS+ Domain and CLIN (see Sections C.2 and H.3), commercial or non-commercial items, contract type(s), terms and conditions, and clauses and provisions applicable to the task order solicitation and award. - h.
 Determining a contractor's accounting system is adequate before making an award of a cost-reimbursement task order. - i.
-Determining the applicability of CAS to any given task order and ensuring the contractor has made the required CAS-related task order solicitation certifications.

-- j.
-Administering task orders issued under OASIS+ from cradle to grave: - Administration of task order award data in Federal Procurement Data System (FPDS) upon task order award, if applicable. - o Inclusion and administration of the Contract Access Fee (CAF) CLIN for the base and each option period the of task order and sufficiently funding the CAF for the life of the task order. - o Monitoring limitations on subcontracting for each task order in accordance with 13 CFR 125.6(d)"... for a multi-agency set aside contract where more than one agency can issue orders under the contract, the ordering agency must use the period of performance for each order to determine compliance." - o Administration of task order performance evaluation in Contractor Performance Assessment Reporting System (CPARs), if applicable. - Resolving any performance issues, disputes, claims, or protests at the task order level. - Closing out task orders in a timely manner. - k.
+Determining the applicability of CAS to any given task order and ensuring the contractor has made the required CAS-related task order solicitation certifications. - j.
+Administering task orders issued under OASIS+ from cradle to grave: - Administration of task order award data in Federal Procurement Data System (FPDS) upon task order award, if applicable. - o Inclusion and administration of the Contract Access Fee (CAF) CLIN for the base and each option period of the task order and sufficiently funding the CAF for the life of the task order. - o Administration of task order performance evaluation in Contractor Performance Assessment Reporting System (CPARS), if applicable. - o Resolving any performance issues, disputes, claims, or protests at the task order level. - o Closing out task orders in a timely manner. - k.
 Allowing a reasonable time for fair opportunity proposal submission. - I. Resolving any performance issues, disputes, claims, or protests at the task order level. - m.
 Responding to all Freedom of Information Act (FOIA), Congressional, Inspector General, Small Business Administration, and/or the Government Accountability Office (GAO) requests for task order information.